ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-2node-wsfc/setup-the-2node-wsfc.md

 ### Objectives
 In this lab, you will learn to :
-* How to install the Failover Clustering features in windows server
+* How to install the Failover Clustering features on Windows server
-* How to create the secondary Private IP's for Computer instance VNICS
+* How to create the secondary Private IPs for Computer instance VNICS
-* How to configure the 2 node Windows failover Cluster
+* How to configure the 2 node Windows Failover Cluster

 ### Prerequisites